-Radiculopathy in your workers’ compensation claim
+Radiculopathy in your L&I claim for spine injury

 Radiculopathy is a condition that comes up fairly frequently in a workers’ compensation claim.
 Understandably, people with a work injury claim tend to be nervous when they learn they may have radiculopathy.
 It’s a challenging condition.
 On top, it can be difficult to decide which treatment to pursue.
 Therefore, I think it’s important for people to understand radiculopathy.
 What it is, how it occurs, and what treatments are available under the L&I guidelines.
 The general information in this article isn’t a replacement for medical advice.
 Rather, it’s a way to help work injury claimants that don’t have medical training to learn about the condition.